MiniGraph Playground – Executive Summary

 - The graph executor invokes a composable function

-- Inputs are derived from node attributes and execution context
+- Inputs are derived from node attributes and the execution context

 - The function returns a result